Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 The easiest way to learn exactly what you need is to consult your vehicle’s owner’s manual.

-But, if you do that and you’re still a little confused, you can always ask your local mechanic to give you a full explanation on the differences and benefits of both 10W-30 and 10W-40 motor oil.
+But, if you do that and you’re still a little confused, you can always ask your local mechanic to give you a full explanation of the differences and benefits of both 10W-30 and 10W-40 motor oil.
 Hopefully, though, you won’t have to do that because our guide will have cleared everything up for you!